soluml/pre-style/README.md

 ```

 Your initial Pre-Style code block will never exist in any output file.
 The end-user will only get the tiny atomic bits necessary for styling.

+In essence, Pre-Style gives you the specificity handling of named conventions like [BEM](http://getbem.com/), the maintainability of [Inline CSS (Radium)](http://formidable.com/open-source/radium/), and the reusability and minuscule CSS/DOM footprint that only [Atomic](https://acss.io/) can provide.